Conservation Science

 Terrestrial research

-A Rocha Kenya is committed to ensuring the long-term survival of the five Malindi-Watamu Important Bird Areas (IBAs), designated because of their international importance.
+A Rocha Kenya is committed to ensuring the long-term survival of the five Malindi-Watamu Important Bird Areas (IBAs) designated for their international importance.
 The five IBAs include:

 • Arabuko-Sokoke Forest;